Azure/InnovationEngine/scenarios/ocd/CreateLinuxVMLAMP/README.md

 ### Create cloud-init config file

-To see cloud-init in action, create a VM that installs a LAMP stack and runs a simple Wordpress app secured with an SSL certificate.
+To see cloud-init in action, create a VM that installs a LEMP stack and runs a simple Wordpress app secured with an SSL certificate.
 The following cloud-init configuration installs the required packages, creates the Wordpress website, then initialize and starts the website.

 ```bash
 cat << EOF > cloud-init.txt